MarcoStb1993/rnexploration/rsb_nbv_exploration/README.md

 The RNE can be run in *finish* or *interrupt* mode.
 In the former each exploration goal must be reached or reaching it must fail before the next goal is chosen.
 The latter mode allows a current goal to be aborted when a better goal was found.
 Since the graph construction and gain calculation are decoupled, a new goal is already selected while some node's gains are still being computed.
 Therefore, the *interrupt* mode allows for changing the goal when a node with a better gain becomes available.

 If activated, the Node Area Inflation (NAI) allows to increase the radius of each node above the robot radius up to the maximum sensor range.
 In this mode, nodes are connected if they have an intersection large enough to fit the robot's width.
 Furthermore, when nodes are being placed and inflated, they will be moved away from obstacles and existing nodes to allow for larger radii.
 If NAI halts due to a collision with unknown space, it can continue at a later iteration.
 Larger radii are associated with a safer traversal of the particular node and a more observable space because of a larger distance to obstacles.
+If an inflated node completely encircles another node's area, the encircled node is removed.

 The reward function $R$ for each node $n$ is based on the particular node's gain $G$, path distance to the robot $D$, traversability of this path $T$, heading change along this path $H$ and radii of the nodes along this path $I$.
 These values are weighted with user-defined factors $d$, $t$, $h$ and $r$.
 The latter are bundled in the cost function $C$.